 Apart from being necessary for doublestopped and slurred fifths, the “capo” fifth is also useful for fast playing even when the two notes of the fifth are not slurred or doublestopped.
 This is because the capo fifth allows us to play the two notes of the fifth successively without any new left hand movement (finger articulation).
 This of course requires advance preparation: when we place the finger, we will need to place it on both strings at once, as though we were playing a doublestop, even though we are only playing a single note.
 It may not be a double stop for the bow but it certainly is for the left hand.
 The bracket symbol seen in the examples below is the sign that we can use to remind ourselves that we must place the finger on the two strings simultaneously, and keep it on the two strings for as long as the bracket is maintained.

 FROM ABOVE AND FROM BELOW: THE PREPARATION DIFFERENCE

-This preparation is especially necessary – and especially difficult (unnatural) – when the first note of the fifth is the higher note, as in the above examples.
+This preparation is especially necessary – and especially difficult (unnatural) – when the first note of the fifth is the higher note, as in the above example.
 If the first note of the fifth is the lower note, even if we forget to place the finger across both strings we may still be able to just squash the finger flat on the higher string in time for the higher note.
 But this possibility does not exist when we are starting from the top note of the fifth.
 If we forget our need for the capo fifth on that higher note and start it with our normal finger posture then there is no escape: the only way now to stop the lower note of the fifth is to lift off the finger and rearticulate it.
 We can see this difference clearly in the excerpt below: the green rectangles indicate capo fifths that are stopped from below, while the red rectangles indicate those that are stopped from above.